Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

    - Alternatively, use the `monodepth2` folder to train the MonoDepth2 model.
 3. **Generate Adversarial Patches**: Test the trained models using adversarial patches from the `adversarial_patch` folder.
 4. **Evaluate and Fine-Tune**: Based on adversarial testing, fine-tune the models to improve their robustness.

+# MonoDepth2

+### Purpose

+The `monodepth2` folder includes a customized version of MonoDepth2, a self-supervised depth estimation model that can predict depth from monocular images without requiring ground truth depth data for training.

+### Custom Modifications

+- **Trainer Updates**: Modified `trainer.py` to integrate with the custom dataset and incorporate additional training options.
+- **Options Configuration**: Adjusted `options.py` for easier command-line argument parsing.
+- **Custom Dataset Integration**: Included `custom_dataset.py` to handle our specific dataset format.

+### Usage

+1. Replace the original `trainer.py`, `train.py`, and `options.py` with the custom versions provided.
+2. Run the `train.py` script to initiate training on your dataset.
+3. Evaluate the trained model using `evaluate_depth.py`.

+# DenseDepth

+### Purpose

+The `densedepth` folder contains a modified version of the DenseDepth model, designed for depth estimation tasks with custom datasets.

+### Custom Modifications

+- **Normalization Adjustments**: Adapted to fit the normalization standards of our specific dataset.
+- **Data Structure Changes**: Customized to work with the image outputs from the `generating_images` folder.
+- **Training Scripts**: Updated `trainer.py`, `train.py`, and `options.py` to accommodate the custom dataset and training regime.

+### Usage

+1. Place your custom dataset in the appropriate directory.
+2. Run `train.py` to start the training process.
+3. Monitor training progress using TensorBoard if necessary.

 ## License